DistantSun/sassysilver/contrib/README.md

 - [x] 4 pre-defined colour schemes - switch between them by adjusting one setting/option only
 - [x] Secondary colours will be automaticly calculated based on the choosen colour scheme
 - [x] Display of mini-profile switchable left <> right
-- [x] Option to set width of mini-profile to a fixed value in resolutions beyond 1100px - the corresponding width of postbody will be calculated accordingly
 - [x] Option to split off headerbar and main menue to display it above the board wrapper
 - [x] Option to split display of mini-profile and postbody and show them side by side in separate DIVs
 - [x] Option to display a background image in forum body and then select between images by simply changing the image name in the corresponding cofig variable (sample images included)